interface4agi/interface4agi/README.md

 that’s cuz at my last gig ([**Cohesity**](https://www.cohesity.com/)) we used **[gerrit](https://www.gerritcodereview.com/)** instead of github.
 so yeah, my commits lived there.

-but now? sonatic is in the open → expect the graph to glow up 🌱
+but now? expect the graph to glow up 🌱

 ---